alejandromav/tinybird-widgets/README.md

 | theme     | | `light` |
 | update-seconds | Integer for how many seconds between updates.
 5 seconds is the minimun interval. | `light` |

-> :warning: **Usage will increase** when using `update-seconds`, it'll make more requests cost will increase accordingly.
+> :warning: **Usage will increase** when using `update-seconds`, it'll make more requests and Tinybird cost will increase accordingly.

 ## Supported Widgets